daniel-schroeder-dev/cwhq-python-email-series/emails/33__using-zip.md

 ## Question

-A young Pythonista is working on a program to combine a list of first names and last names into a single list.
+A young Python programmer is working on a program to combine a list of first names and last names into a single list.
 This is what they have so far:

 ```python
 first_names = ["Daniel", "Jess", "Bob"]